Dan Turèll

-Dan Turèll grew up in Vangede, which at that time was a town outside Copenhagen surrounded by fields; today it is a part of Greater Copenhagen.
 He died from esophageal cancer and is buried at Assistens Cemetery.
-On Sunday March 19, 2006, on what would have been his 60th birthday, part of the town square of Halmtorvet in Copenhagen was named Onkel Dannys Plads (English: Uncle Danny's Square) in Dan Turèlls honour and remembrance.
+On Sunday March 19, 2006, on what would have been his 60th birthday, part of the town square of Halmtorvet in the Kødbyen area of Copenhagen was named Onkel Dannys Plads (English: 'Uncle Danny's Square') in his honour.
+The square Dan Turèlls Plads in his native Vangede was named for him on 9 March 2007.